-The Tuggerah Lakes Floodplain Risk Management Study constitutes the second stage of the management process for the floodplain surrounding Tuggerah Lakes.
-It has been developed for Wyong Shire Council and prepared by WMAwater (formerly Webb, McKeown & Associates) for the future management of flood liable lands surrounding the foreshore of the lakes.
+The Tuggerah Lakes Floodplain Risk Management Study and Plan constitutes the second and third stages of the management process for the floodplain surrounding Tuggerah Lakes.
+It has been developed for Wyong Shire Council and prepared by WMAwater (formerly Webb, McKeown & Associates) for the future management of flood liable lands surrounding the foreshore of Tuggerah Lakes.